nerrma/el-capturo/README.md

 $ uv run python -m polymarket.websocket_capture
 ```

-This will capture market data for the hourly Bitcoin market by default.
+This will capture market data for the hourly Bitcoin market by default and output them to Parquet files named `cap-{seq_no}-{up|down}.parquet` where the sequence numbers are in order for the `up` and `down` tokens.
 Refer to [polymarket/market_info.py](polymarket/market_info.py) for info on how the information for the market is generated.
 The important thing here are the `token_ids` which we listen to for information on the relevant market.